oaksofmamre/hackster/README.md

 * hackster is a React app
 * using Node.js / HTML5 / CSS3
 * styled using Semantic UI
-* and with responsive website design
+* with responsive website design

 :coffee: